jayshoo/nodecg-howto/index.md

 }
 ```

-We need to make `first.html` - it goes in the `graphics` folder of our bundle.
+We need to make `first.html`.
+It goes in the `graphics` folder of our bundle.

 ```html
 <!DOCTYPE html>